-1. Catholic 'looked after' children in accordance with Chapter 7, Section 2 of the School Admissions (Admission Arrangements and Co-ordination of Admission Arrangements) (England) Regulations 2012 and Catholic children who have been adopted (or made subject to child arrangements orders or special guardianship orders) immediately following having been looked after.

-2. Baptised Catholic children with a Certificate of Catholic Practice who have siblings at the school at the time of admission and are resident in the parish of St Joseph and the English Martyrs, Bishop's Stortford, which includes Most Holy Redeemer, Sawbridgeworth and Holy Cross, Much Hadham.
+- 1. Catholic 'looked after' children and Catholic children who were previously looked after, including those who appear (to the admission authority) to have been in state care outside of England, and ceased to be in state care as a result of being adopted or became subject to a child arrangements order or a special guardianship order. - 2.
+Baptised Catholic children with a Certificate of Catholic Practice who have siblings at the school at the time of admission and are resident in the parish of St Joseph and the English Martyrs, Bishop's Stortford, which includes Most Holy Redeemer, Sawbridgeworth and Holy Cross, Much Hadham.
 This incorporates the six Civil Parishes of Bishop's Stortford, Sawbridgeworth, Little Hadham, Much Hadham, Thorley and High Wych in East Hertfordshire District.

-3. Baptised Catholic children with a Certificate of Catholic Practice who have siblings at the school at the time of admission and are resident in the Civil Parishes of Gilston and Eastwick.

-4. Baptised Catholic children with a Certificate of Catholic Practice who have siblings at the school at the time of admission as defined below and are not resident in the Civil Parishes listed in criterion 2 or 3.

-5. Baptised Catholic children with a Certificate of Catholic Practice who are resident in the Civil Parishes listed in criterion 2.

-6. Baptised Catholic children with a Certificate of Catholic Practice who are resident in the Civil Parishes listed in criterion 3.

-7. Baptised Catholic children with a 'Certificate of Catholic Practice' (as defined below) who are not resident in the Civil Parishes listed in criterion 2 and 3, but for whom St Joseph's is the nearest Catholic school as measured in accordance with the processes established by Hertfordshire County Council for this purpose.

-8. Baptised Catholic children who are resident in the Civil Parishes in criterion 2 and 3 who do not necessarily practise their faith on a regular basis.

-9. Baptised Catholic children who are not resident in the Civil Parishes in criterion 2 and 3.

-10. Other 'looked after' children in accordance with Chapter 7, Section 2 of the School Admissions (Admission Arrangements and Co-ordination of Admission Arrangements) (England) Regulations 2012 and children who have been adopted (or made subject to child arrangements orders or special guardianship orders) immediately following having been looked after.

-11. Children of Catechumens and Members of an Eastern Christian Church who are resident in the Civil Parishes in criterion 2 and 3.

-12. Children of other Christian denominations who are resident in the Civil Parishes in criterion 2 and 3 whose application is supported either by a certificate of baptism or by a letter confirming membership of the faith community.

-13. Children of other faiths who are resident in the Civil Parishes in criterion 2 and 3 whose application is supported by a letter confirming membership of the faith community.

-14. Any other applicants.
+- 3. Baptised Catholic children with a Certificate of Catholic Practice who have siblings at the school at the time of admission as defined below and are not resident in the Civil Parishes listed in criterion 2. - 4.
+Baptised Catholic children with a Certificate of Catholic Practice who are resident in the Civil Parishes listed in criterion 2. - 5.
+Baptised Catholic children with a Certificate of Catholic Practice who are not resident in the Civil Parishes listed in criterion 2. - 6.
+Baptised Catholic children who are resident in the Civil Parishes in criterion 2 who do not necessarily practise their faith on a regular basis. - 7.
+Baptised Catholic children who are not resident in the Civil Parishes in criterion 2 who do not necessarily practise their faith on a regular basis. - 8.
+Other 'looked after' or children who were previously looked after, including those who appear (to the admission authority) to have been in state care outside of England, and ceased to be in state care as a result of being adopted or became subject to a child arrangements order or a special guardianship order. - 9.
+Catechumens and Members of an Eastern Christian Church. - 10.
+Any other applicants.